The G-invariant graph Laplacian: Introduction

 \section{Introduction}

-A popular modelling assumption in data analysis is that the observed data lie on a low dimensional manifold that is embedded in high dimensional Euclidean space.
-If this manifold is linear, it can be identified using principal component analysis (PCA).
-However, most often this manifold is non-linear.
-A leading approach for analyzing data with nonlinear manifold structure is to encode them using a graph, whose vertices are the data points, and whose edge weights encode the similarities between pairs of points.
-These similarities can be used to form a matrix known as the graph Laplacian, and its eigenvectors are used for tasks such as dimensionality reduction, clustering, and denoising (\cite{diffMaps,lapMap,diffMapsSigProc}).
+A popular modeling assumption in data analysis is that the observed data lie on a low dimensional manifold~$\man$ that is embedded in high dimensional Euclidean space.
+When~$\man$ is a linear subspace, it can be identified by using principal component analysis (PCA).
+However, most often~$\man$ is non linear.
+A leading approach for analyzing data with a nonlinear manifold structure is to encode the data by using a graph, whose vertices are the data points, and whose edge weights encode the similarities between pairs of points.
+These similarities can be used to form a matrix known as the graph Laplacian, and its eigenvectors and eigenvalues are used for tasks such as dimensionality reduction, clustering, and denoising (\cite{diffMaps,lapMap,diffMapsSigProc}).
+While the term graph Laplacian has been given different definitions in different contexts \cite{chung,godsil}, in this paper we adopt the definition and notation in~\cite{belkin2003laplacian} and~\cite{diffMaps}.